clowdr-app/clowdr/frontend/README.md

-BCP: Again, the explanations in the Value column are not very helpful (they don't tell me where to find things), and anyway I would rather see all this in comments in the .example file.
+BCP: Again, the explanations in the Value column are not very helpful (they don't tell me where to find things), and anyway I would rather see all this in comments in the .example file!

 | Env Var                                      | Value                                                                                | Netlify? |
 | -------------------------------------------- | ------------------------------------------------------------------------------------ | -------- |